-Description Spare part number Heat sink for use in models with an AMD processor 753895-001 Heat sink for use in models with an Intel processor and UMA graphics 759880-001 Heat sink for use in models with an Intel processor and discrete graphics 759881-001
+Description Spare part number Heat sink for use in models with UMA graphics 753895-001 Heat sink for use in models with discrete graphics 762728-001

 NOTE: To properly ventilate the computer, allow at least 7.6 cm (3.0 in) of clearance on the left side of the computer.
 The computer uses an electric fan for ventilation.
 The fan is controlled by a temperature sensor and is designed to turn on automatically when high temperature conditions exist.
 These conditions are affected by high external temperatures, system power consumption, power management/battery conservation configurations, battery fast charging, and software requirements.
 Exhaust air is displaced through the ventilation grill located on the left side of the computer.